Hockey Referee Certification

 The Hockey Referee Certification is a membership certification that allows you to become an officiator of the league you wish to work for.

 While there are no rules on how old someone has to be to become an official, the position needs to comply with country and state child labor laws.
-While not always the case, this typically means that ice hockey officials must be 16 years of age for places with that minimum working age requirement.
-To be an official, specific membership requirements need to be done on a yearly basis.
+While not always the case, this typically means that ice hockey officials must be at least 16 years of age for places with that minimum working age requirement.
+To be an official, specific membership requirements need to be met on a yearly basis.
 In order to receive certification, one must complete the officiating membership process, which has multiple steps.

 USA Hockey Officiating Membership Steps